NeuroTechX/ntx_slack_archive/general.md

  >Unless you are working on invasive BCI in a lab with a very good reputation, BCI research funding is quite weak right now

+6/9/2017 2:32 PM

+ **davidevaleriani** :

+ >alirezad check the Connectionists mailing list, there are quite a few opportunities on neuroscience related topics for PhDs...